hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Great work

 [19:26:01](#dbspX7HjfaOHiSVDXObU8t3BnTjV8YeZ_e9YC2VM2ds) <greggirwin (Gregg Irwin)>:
-Very cool. Ì†ΩÌ±çÔ∏è Would be great to see the actual rule, optional or as a tooltip.
+Very cool. üëçÔ∏è Would be great to see the actual rule, optional or as a tooltip.
 I know this is an early prototype of course.
 Nice work.

 [19:29:01](#Mrd0nPDd94JUgEtbqLvru4Sz0g5CPe6Nm2fRR-l5yz4) <hiiamboris>:
 Thanks for the idea, may be useful indeed.